nearform/node-test-runner-workshop/slides.md

 - Test Runner: A tool that executes tests and reports the results.
 It is responsible for loading your test code, running it, and then providing feedback.
 - Testing Framework: Provides the structure and guidelines for writing tests.
 It includes assertions, test cases, and test suites, but doesn't run tests by itself.
 - The main difference lies in their roles; while a testing framework defines how to write tests, a test runner actually executes them.
-- Some tools, like `pytest` and `Mocha`, combine both functionalities, acting as both test runners and frameworks.
+- Some tools, like `pytest` and `Jest`, combine both functionalities, acting as both test runners and frameworks.
 </div>

 ---